KeltonMVP/rules/docs/factions/departments/pd.en.md

 <span style="color:var(--pink);">4.16.1</span> Those ranked below 4 are prohibited from pursuing and arresting suspects with a wanted level higher than 2.
 They are required to focus on suspects with wanted levels 1-2, and if there are no wanted levels 1 and 2 in the Wanted List, a screenshot must be taken to prove this, and only then can pursuit of suspects with wanted levels 3 and 4, and then 5 and 6, be pursued (<span style="color:red;">sanction: Faction Warn</span>).

-<span style="color:var(--pink);">4.17</span> A SWAT team member can gather evidence of a player violating traffic rules and send the evidence to a road team colleague.

-<span style="color:var(--pink);">4.18</span> Any evidence from a department member will be considered valid; evidence from civilians is invalid.
+<span style="color:var(--pink);">4.17</span> Any evidence from a department member will be considered valid; evidence from civilians is invalid.

-<span style="color:var(--pink);">4.19</span> Faction members ranked 5+ operate in both teams.
+<span style="color:var(--pink);">4.18</span> Faction members ranked 5+ operate in both teams.

-<span style="color:var(--pink);">4.20</span> SWAT members ranked 2-3 can pursue players with wanted levels granted by them, regardless of the wanted level, as long as they have the right to surrender.
+<span style="color:var(--pink);">4.19</span> SWAT members ranked 2-3 can pursue players with wanted levels granted by them, regardless of the wanted level, as long as they have the right to surrender.

 ## 5. Tickets